Andrew “Drew” Hays

 Experience

-I am the tech lead for Stripe’s Account UX Infrastructure team, where we focus on creating the authentication and authorization processes for connected accounts at Stripe.
-The team focuses on providing a balance between security and low friction for the users that come to Stripe through another platform (such as DoorDash restaurants, Shopify stores, and GitHub Sponsors).
+I was also the tech lead for Stripe’s Account UX Infrastructure team, where we focused on creating the authentication and authorization processes for connected accounts at Stripe.
+The team provided a balance between security and low friction for the users that come to Stripe through another platform (such as DoorDash restaurants, Shopify stores, and GitHub Sponsors).

-As the tech lead, I am both responsible for some of my own projects and a mentor to other members of my team—helping them drive their own projects.
-In the last year, I worked with developers on my team to build a new “Account Claim” flow, allowing merchants to onboard to Stripe and securely manage their bank accounts.
+As the tech lead, I was both responsible for some of my own projects and a mentor to other members of my team—helping them drive their own projects.
+While I was there, I worked with developers on my team to build a new “Account Claim” flow, allowing merchants to onboard to Stripe and securely manage their bank accounts.

-One of my core technical focuses this year has been unifying our authentication flows into a single process, and then extending that flow to be embedded in third party websites.
-Allowing merchants on a platform to securely interact with Stripe models.
+One of my core technical focuses was unifying our authentication flows into a single process, and then extending that flow to be embedded in third party websites.
+This allowed merchants on a platform to securely interact with Stripe models through their platform's website.

 From August 2020 to January 2022, I led a team of developers focused on unifying the development experience for the web organization.
 The team focused on building common tools, platforms, and libraries to simplify the development needs on other teams.
 Projects include libraries like a unified design system built with React components, tools for simplifying the release process, and migrating all of our core services to a Kubernetes ecosystem.
 This team also improved and simplified Web’s core infrastructure, including our CDN layer, nginx-based routing system, and services like a dynamic configuration service.